RajGhugare19/RajGhugare19/README.md

 - I’m a part of **[Ivlabs](https://www.ivlabs.in/)**, a group of self motivated researchers
 - I am interested in model based reinforcement learning
 - Love to be engrossed in research.
-- You can knock my door for any AI or math related stuff
 - I love reading about psychology and physics
-- I like coding, cycling, cooking and cricket.
+- I like coding, cycling, cooking, cognitive science and cricket.
 - How to reach me: rajghugare.vnit@gmail.com